funkyflowstudios/cognitive-orchestration-stack/SEARCH_SETUP.md

 # Search Engine Setup Guide

-The ARIS research system supports multiple search engines for gathering information.
+The ARIS research system features a comprehensive multi-API search system with advanced filtering and quality scoring.
 By default, it runs in demonstration mode with curated content.

 ## Current Setup